Effective Medium Theory for Time-modulated Subwavelength Resonators: Concluding Remarks

 \section{Concluding Remarks}

 We have rigorously derived an effective medium theory for one-dimensional time-modulated metamaterials in the low-frequency regime.
 We started by providing the $2\times2$ scattering matrix for static metamaterials and this led to the point interaction approximation.
 This set the ground for following a similar approach as in \cite{Hai_Habib}.
 With suitable assumptions \ref{ass:1} - \ref{ass:riemannsum_limit} we derived the homogenised equation \eqref{eq:homogeq_static}.
 We then proceeded with the case of the time-dependent material parameter $\kappa$.
 In this paper, we assumed the parameter $\rho$ to be static, since in \cite{jinghao_liora} we proved that the resulting wave field does not depend on $\rho$ at leading order.
 As in the static case, we first derived the scattering matrix.
 However, for a time-modulated material parameter, this is a $2(2K+1)\times2(2K+1)$ matrix.
 This is a direct consequence of the mode coupling that arises from the modulation in time.
 Analogously to the static case we then derived a point interaction approximation, which ultimately led to a characterisation of the effective field through a system of coupled Lippmann-Schwinger equations \eqref{eq:system_LippmannSchwinger}.
 These integral equations furnished the homogenised equations given by \eqref{eq:homog_eq_tdep}.
-In contrast to the static case, the homogenised equations modelling a time-modulated metamaterial are a system of coupled integro-differential equations.
+In contrast to the static case, the homogenised equations modelling a time-modulated metamaterial are a system of coupled differential equations.
 A crucial assumption to obtain a time-modulated effective medium theory is that the incident frequency $\omega$ is slightly away from the resonant frequency of the components.
 For a frequency at resonance, the scattering coefficients $g$ are of order one.
-Even for a large number $N$ of resonators, individual resonator gives a strong contribution to the total field, and the limit does not exist.
+Even for a large number $N$ of resonators, each individual resonator makes a strong contribution to the total field, and the limit does not exist.
+In summary, we showed that time-dependent metamaterials at a resonant frequency cannot be treated as an effective medium.
 Finally, we introduced a numerical scheme to solve the Lippmann-Schwinger equation for the effective field.
 Our numerical solution supports our analytical results by showing that the numerical solution of \eqref{eq:numerical_scheme} tends to the numerical solution of \eqref{eq:1DL_system}.
 In fact, Figure \ref{fig:error_plot} shows that the error is algebraic in $N$.
-We consider the results proven in this paper to be the basis for many new breakthroughs in the exploration of time-modulated metamaterials.
-Since our results can be easily generalised to higher dimensions, the results herein proved are also of great significance to two- and three-dimensional spacetime metamaterials.
-Moreover, we showed that time-dependent metamaterials at a resonant frequency cannot be treated as an effective medium.
+We consider the results proven in this paper to be the basis for many new breakthroughs in the exploration of time-modulated metamaterials, similarly to achievements regarding static metamaterials \cite{Hai_Habib}.
+Since we expect our results to generalise to higher dimensions (see Remark \ref{rem:higherdim}), the results herein proved are also of great significance to two- and three-dimensional spacetime metamaterials.